 |Digital skills||Societal awareness|

 You do not need to register for a research internship.
-Approval from your Honours College teacher is required.
+Your first step in organizing a research internship is contacting your coach.

 If you have any questions, please contact your coach.